benforster12310/dmxProject/electron/README.md

     - **type** - This string tells the software the type of channel it is from this list:

         - **OnChannel** - Tells the software that it is the OnChannel for the fixture

+        - **OnChannelMainDimmer** - Tells the software that it is the OnChannel for the fixture but that it is required to dim other features

         - **Dimmer** - Tells the software that this channel is fully dimmable from 0-255 - This will provide buttons like 0%, 50% and 100% to the user